NicoleLund/mutual_fund_diversification/README.md

 * a_source_data: Downloaded mutual fund holdings Excel files
 * b_holdings_cleanup:
     * holdings_clean.ipynb: Jupyter notebook for developing the mutual fund holdings extraction and DataFrame cleanup technique.
-    * holdings_clean.py: Converts the essential elements of holdings_clean.ipynb to a callable script for use in run_all_ETL.py.
+    * holdings_clean.py: Converts the essential elements of holdings_clean.ipynb to a callable python script for use in run_all_ETL.py.
     * fund_holdings.csv: CSV export of final DataFrame created in holdings_clean.ipynb.
 * c_sp500_scraping:
     * sp500_scrape.ipynb: Jupyter notebook for developing the S&P 500 extraction and DataFrame cleanup technique.
-    * sp500_scrape.py: Converts the essential elements of sp500_scrape.ipynb to a callable script for use in run_all_ETL.py.
+    * sp500_scrape.py: Converts the essential elements of sp500_scrape.ipynb to a callable python script for use in run_all_ETL.py.
     * sp500.csv: CSV export of final DataFrame created in sp500_scrape.ipynb.
-* d_database_diagram: Pre-planned PostgreSQL database schema scripts and diagram for reference in sql_load.py
+* d_database_diagram: Pre-planned PostgreSQL database schema scripts and diagram for reference in sql_load.py.
-* e_sql_load/sql_load.py: Callable script for creating the database tables.
+* e_sql_load/sql_load.py: Callable python script for creating the database tables for use in run_all_ETL.py.
-* f_sql_analysis: SQL queries and database analysis
+* f_sql_analysis:
+    * sql.sql: postgreSQL query file.
+    * sql_analysis.ipynb: Jupyter Notebook conversion of sql.sql.
+    * sql_analysis.py: Converts the essential elements of sql_analysis.ipynb to a callable python script for use in run_all_ETL.py.
+    * holdings_analysis_df.png: Screen capture of the holdings_analysis_df.
+    * sector_analysis_df.png: Screen capture of the sector_analysis_df.
-* postgres_pwd.py: User to update this file with their unique database host and credentials for use in run_all_ETL.py
+* postgres_pwd.py: User to update this file with their unique database host and credentials for use in run_all_ETL.py.
 * project_etl_instructions.md: The initial assignment instructions for this project.
 * run_all_ETL.py: This script runs all of the ETL components in sequence.